call007/step-slider/README.md

 # Step Slider

-A lightweight step-based slider component for React.
-It snaps to discrete values (“steps”), supports labels and marks, and feels great with mouse and touch.
+A lightweight step-based slider for React + TypeScript — powered by **GSAP** for buttery-smooth animations It snaps to discrete values (“steps”), supports labels and marks, and feels great with mouse and touch.